 This does not replace symptomatic testing.
 If you have symptoms, you should self-isolate immediately, book a PCR test using this link: www.gov.uk/get-coronavirus-test or call 119 and follow national guidelines.

-The self-testing kits we are sending home will look like this:
+The new self-testing kits we will look like this:

 What should you do after the test?